-While technical skills have long been sought after in the digital age, it is now more widely recognised that the non-technical attributes (better known as ‘soft skills’) prevail as the competitive differentiator in terms of internal audit’s overall performance.
-Now more than ever, CAE’s are placing growing value on traits such as analytical skills, business and risk acumen, communication, critical thinking and adaptability.
-And that is just the tip of the iceberg.
+Whilst technical skills have long been sought after in the digital age, soft skills are now becoming more widely recognised as essential to internal audit’s overall performance.
+Especially in the era of agile auditing.
+Just some of the traits today’s CAEs are placing growing value on include analytical skills, business and risk acumen, communication, critical thinking and adaptability.

 What are the qualities of a good auditor?

 They show integrity

 Internal auditors need to be able to objectively analyse, advise and influence behaviour from the highest levels of the organisation.
 However, this may be subject to some resistance and disagreement at times.
 If any problems do arise, internal auditors should show integrity and resilience to reach constructive resolutions.